 Information about UM-Dearborn’s Winter 2021 plans is now available.
 Get the details.

 As we ramp up for another exciting academic year, each of us will need to follow new safety precautions to ensure we keep our community as healthy as possible while making the most of all that UM-Dearborn has to offer.

-- Classes will resume on Monday, November 30 and run through Monday, December 14 exclusively in a remote modality.
+- All courses will shift to remote instruction beginning Monday, November 30 following an extended Thanksgiving break.
 Exams will be conducted remotely and will begin on Wednesday, December 16 and conclude on Tuesday, December 22.